How to Measure a Big Tree

 Note that only one-quarter point is award for each foot of average crown spread.

-Our measuring and scoring system is adopted from the National Register of Champion Trees.
+Our measuring and scoring system is adopted from the National Champion Tree Program.
 For an in-depth look at tree measurement methods, refer to the Measuring Guidelines Handbook.

 How does your tree compare?